 Do not be put off by the liability and rules surrounding patient privacy.
 If you are not already using email as a part of your practice, chances are you are considering it or you have at least been asked by patients to offer it as a service.
 Not only does email provide greater efficiency for you as a provider, but it can also provide convenient benefits for patients as well.
 Imagine how much smoother your practice could operate if email was a part of your practice.

-We offer email service that is compliant with the laws that affect your practice, including HIPAA, the HITECH Act, and the more recent Omnibus Rule.
+Deliver practice news, such as the implantation of new technology or services We offer email service that is compliant with the laws that affect your practice, including HIPAA, the HITECH Act, and the more recent Omnibus Rule.
 This includes a comprehensive email platform that features strong security compliance, as well as patient authorization and consent.
 Using your own private domain name, we will create email accounts on behalf of your practice that are fully HIPAA compliant.
 The entire process requires very little of your time or attention.
 Instead, our highly skilled and experienced team will go to work creating a smart and easy-to-use email account interface that is as easy for you to navigate as other more familiar webmail services like Gmail, Hotmail, and Yahoo.
 For added convenience, we provide you with the option to link your new practice email to your smartphone, Outlook, or any other email program you currently use.
 That means you can begin utilizing your new email account right away with no learning curve and no additional technical knowledge required.